Zyxtis/Stratagem-Radial-Menu/README.md

 **Driver Assistant:** This feature introduces automatic gear shifting to enhance vehicle responsiveness and handling.
 Press W to shift to forward gear and S to shift to reverse.
 Additionally, the script automatically deactivates this functionality when you press E (the vehicle exit key).

-- Enhanced Gear Switch: Changes the gear switching algorithm, allowing direct switching to the selected gear instead of using the standard sequential switching process.
-This speeds up gear changes, but due to the game's built-in automatic gear shifting system, in some situations it may interfere and select a gear higher than expected.
-For proper operation, it is recommended to disable automatic gear shifting in the game settings.
+- Enhanced Gear Switch: Changes the gear-switching algorithm, allowing you to switch directly to the selected gear instead of sequentially shifting through the highest gear and then shifting back down.
+This speeds up gear changes, but due to the game's built-in automatic gear-shifting system, it may occasionally interfere and select a higher gear than expected.
+For proper operation of this option, it is recommended to disable automatic gear shifting in the game settings.
 - Driver Stratagem Call: Automates the process of changing seats when calling stratagems from a vehicle.
 When activating a stratagem through the radial menu or an assigned hotkey, the character automatically switches to the passenger seat, leans out of the window, and inputs the stratagem code.
 After that, you have **3 seconds** to throw the stratagem (**LMB**).
 If the throw is not performed within this time, the call is automatically canceled.
 After successfully throwing the stratagem, the character automatically returns to the driver's seat.

 **Inventory Manager:** Drop an item from your inventory with a single key press.